 Defining Your Discomfort Zone

 Before you begin to expand your horizons, you first need to understand what makes you uncomfortable.
-Defining your discomfort zone may be difficult, so let's take a look at an example for clarity.
+Defining your discomfort zone may be difficult, so let's look at an example for clarity.

 That tipping point is the beginning of your discomfort zone.

 It's when your patience has burst, your stress levels kick in, and you no longer have control of the situation.
 Your safe space is full of unwanted emotions.

 It's important to understand that you're not at fault when you've reached your discomfort zone.
 Humans have won the evolutionary Olympics; we earned the gold, silver, and bronze.
 Unlike our ancestors, we aren't fighting for our lives every day.
 It's okay to have a safe space, and it's healthy to retreat there every so often.

 Yet if you want to grow and develop as a person, you should learn to expand this zone.